jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 For the automated changelog generation to work well, it's important to have a well defined development process.

-When a developer starts to work on this ticket, a new branch needs to be created in the git repository.
+When a developer starts to work on a ticket, a new branch needs to be created in the git repository.
 This branch must be created out of the **develop branch**.

 ### Branch naming conventions